imperonas/XAI-Unsupervised-Learning-Tutorial/README.md

 ---

-This repository contains a series of Jupyter notebook exercises designed to teach key concepts in Explainable AI (XAI) for unsupervised learning.
-The tasks focus on manually inspecting data, calculating entropy, and understanding feature importance through local and global FIS (Fuzzy Information Score) metrics.
+This repository contains a series of excecises within a Jupyter notebook designed to teach key concepts in eXplainable AI (XAI) for unsupervised learning.
+The tasks focus on manually inspecting data, calculating entropy, and understanding feature importance through local and global FIS (Feature Information Score) metrics.

 ## **Exercises Overview**